dhawkmoon/validate-us/README.md

 - Full scalability.

-Once you have defined fields, you can use it everywhere to connect them in forms.
-If you need to add another rules for specific field clone you can just define another field and apply new rules.
+Once you have defined fields, you can use it everywhere to connect them with forms.
+If you need to add another rules for specific field you can just clone or define another field with new rules.

 - No predefined messages and formats

 Feel free to use any other libriries and validators to apply predefined rules, or your own callback functions.
 No restrictions in messaging.
-This lib just doen't handle it.
-Write in your language and don't hack.
+This lib just doesn't handle it.
+Write in your local language and don't hack, if you don\t need to localize it.
+Use your favourite l18n tool if you need.

 - That's not a ready tool for validation at all